felselva/mathc/README.md

 # Passing Arguments as Value or Pointer

 For every function **that takes a structure**, there are two versions.
 One that you pass structures as value and other that you pass as pointer.
-The functions that pass the value by pointer have a prefix `p`.
+The functions that pass the value by pointer have a prefix `p` and the result is the `*result` argument or a returned `float`.

 You can decide which one you want to use.

 Examples: